combattingbias/combattingbias.huygens.knaw.nl/docs/bias/types/availability.md

 _related to: **accessibility**_

 Availability of sources impacts what type of research you can conduct and conclusions you can draw.
 Acknowledging a lack of availability signals to the audience that narratives are likely missing from the output.
+Availability also creates accountability.

 ## Where does it occur in the lifecycle?

 **2 - Collection**

 - [Select and curate sources and/or data](/bias/lifecycle/collection)

 ## Questions to consider throughout your work